SHOOTING THE BLACK POWDER REVOLVER

 Finding the optimum amount of grease to use behind the bulletsOne of the best ways to find out how much grease to use is to take your cleaning rod with you to the range.
 After loading with just a small amount of grease behind the slugs, take your first six shots, then put a dry patch on your jag and run it down the bore.
 If it glides smoothly down, you are probably using the proper amount of grease behind the slug.
 If it feels dry and rough, put some grease or jojoba oil on a patch and let it dissolve the hard fouling.
 When the barrel is clear of fouling, reload but this time use slightly more grease.
 Shoot another six or more shots and then put a dry patch down the barrel again.
 Keep doing this until you determine how much grease to use.
 By the way, you can use a lot more grease when shooting round balls than with flat based conical bullets for the same volume of powder.
 If you are shooting conical bullets, you may have to reduce the powder volume to give room for the grease.
 When you ram in the slugs, try not to use so much force that the grease is squeezed past the wad and into the powder.

-A test to see if you used enough greaseWhen you get home and you go to clean the barrel of your revolver, start by using a dry patch.
+Another test to see if you used enough greaseWhen you get home and you go to clean the barrel of your revolver, start by using a dry patch.
 Simply put a dry patch on your jag and run it down the bore.
 If it slides down easily and comes out covered with a coating of black, greasy, soft goo, Congratulations: you are using the proper amount of "fouling modifier" (grease).
 If the patch will not easily go down the bore and/or the bore feels rough as you ram the patch down, you probably have already noticed that your shooting wasn't’t very good and you need to use more "fouling modifier" (grease) next time.

 (if you didn't take your cleaning rod with you to the range)

 The next page contains my thoughts on cleaning the black powder revolver and why you should never use soap and water to clean your revolver.
+If you are hesitating getting into black powder shooting because of the undeserved reputation regarding the "terrible mess" involved in cleaning black powder revolvers, please read on.

 End of page 3